ComposableFi/composable/docs/docs/parachains/picasso/token-transparency.md

 #### Historical Token Release Since Network Launch

-No tokens are presently circulating.
-Crowdloan tokens will be released for use after release 2, and will be half of the total crowdloan contribution.
-These tokens will be considered circulating.
+As per the tokeneconomics, half of the crowdloan rewards are now available, and the locked portion will continue vesting according to the vesting schedule.
+The unlocked tokens are considered circulating.

+The treasury has seeded QA, testing stages, and operational wallets:

+5wiDStfPBJDhzJmkNqnjsbAmunqbSb8h1JobZV7FiMzgEmZu

+HCMDYY3ittCoNQEtZV9XAxMQkC6YYKgC6cxZuJkAdikhuqQ

+5w53mgBc2w2kNQZgFBaYT5h79cQQNfv8vUuoa85zUe5VxBvQ

 No other tokens will be considered circulating unless approved by protocol governance.

 ## Glossary

 - **Circulating Supply**:
   Circulating supply refers to all tokens that are held in accounts outside of the non-circulating Composable and protocol-controlled addresses listed above.
-    - Circulating supply is presently 0 but will include a portion of crowdloan funds released to users.
+    - Circulating supply is currently the unvested tokens associated with the crowdloan rewards.
-      No other multisig wallets or tokens will be considered circulating unless voted upon by protocol governance to become circulating.
+      No other multisig wallets or tokens will be considered circulating unless voted upon by protocol governance to become circulating, unless otherwise above.

 - **Total Supply**:
   Total supply refers to the number of coins or tokens that currently exist and are either in circulation or locked somehow.
   It is the sum of coins that were already minted (or issued) minus the total number of coins that were burned or destroyed.